AlphaThe shape of the args bound by build. Must

 parameter.

-Unique, namespaced identifier (e.g. limetech.is-admin).
+AlphaidUnique, namespaced identifier (e.g. limetech.is-admin).

 A named, parameterised check that a Rule can refer to by id.

 reads) and takes some args.
-Callingbuild(args)returns the actual check, a function that reads from a RuleScope and returnstrueorfalse.
+Callingbuild(args)returns the actual check, a function that reads from a ContextScope and returnstrueorfalse.
 Primitives are registered once at bootstrap; rules reference them by id from then on.Display fields (title, description, icon, a custom args editor) live in ConfigMetadata, passed alongside the primitive when registering it.
 Same pattern as WebComponentRegistry and CommandBus.

 Example

-build's parameter; TypeScript infersTArgsfrom there.Remarks
+build's parameter; TypeScript infersTArgsfrom there, andTReadsfrom thereadstuple.Remarks

 An id must contain a